junxit/us-congress-bills-117/bill.md

   >       - **(iii)** State and local law enforcement officials in the jurisdiction in which the order is issued, including the national instant criminal background check system single point of contact for the State of residence of the respondent, where applicable.
   >     - **(B)** *Format* A court shall submit a notice under subparagraph (A) in an electronic format, in a manner prescribed by the Attorney General.
   >     - **(C)** *Update of databases* As soon as practicable and not later than 5 days after receiving a notice under subparagraph (A), the Attorney General shall update the background check databases of the Attorney General to reflect the prohibitions articulated in the applicable Federal extreme risk protection order.
-  >   - **(2)** *Annual reports* Not later than 1 year after the date of enactment of the Federal Extreme Risk Protection Order Act of 2021, and annually thereafter, the Director shall submit to the Committee on the Judiciary of the Senate and the Committee on the Judiciary of the House of Representatives a report that includes, with respect to the preceding year—
+  >   - **(2)** *Annual report* Not later than 1 year after the date of enactment of the Federal Extreme Risk Protection Order Act of 2022, and annually thereafter, the Director shall submit to the Committee on the Judiciary of the Senate and the Committee on the Judiciary of the House of Representatives a report that includes, with respect to the preceding year—
   >     - **(A)** the number of petitions for ex parte Federal orders filed, as well as the number of such orders issued and the number denied, disaggregated by—
   >       - **(i)** the jurisdiction;
   >       - **(ii)** whether the individual authorized under subsection (b) to petition for a Federal extreme risk protection order is a law enforcement officer, or a family or household member, and in the case of a family or household member, which of subparagraphs (A) through (G) of subsection (a)(6) describes the relationship; and